Home

 Oromo native speakers vs Croatian native speakers

 How many people speak Oromo and Croatian languages tells about Oromo native speakers vs Croatian native speakers.
 The native language is also known as first language.
 Total 24.00 million people speak Oromo as native language while 5.60 million people speak Croatian as native language.
 You can also go to Oromo vs Croatian Dialects and find the total number of dialects in Oromo and Croatian language.
 In some regions, Oromo and Croatian languages are used as second language.
-No estimate of people speaking Oromo as second language and 1.25 million speakers who use Croatian as second language.
+There are 35.00 million speakers who use Oromo as second language and 1.25 million speakers who use Croatian as second language.

 Native Names of Oromo and Croatian